Lippmann-Schwinger equation

 Like in normal QM perturbation theory we split the hamiltonian $$H = H_0 + V,$$ where $H_0$ solutions are known and $V$ is a small perturbation.

-We have a free state which is known $$H_0\ket{\phi} = E\ket{\phi}.$$ We want to find an eigenstate $\ket{\psi}$ of the full hamiltonian $H$ with the same energy $E$ $$H\ket{\psi} = E\ket{\psi}.$$ This leads to $$\ket{\psi}=\ket{\phi}+\frac{1}{E-H_0}V\ket{\psi}.$$ The inverse of $E-H_0$ is not defined.
+We have a free state which is known and has energy $E$ $$H_0\ket{\phi} = E\ket{\phi}.$$ We want to find an eigenstate $\ket{\psi}$ of the full hamiltonian $H$ with the same energy $E$ (because energy is conserved ?) $$H\ket{\psi} = E\ket{\psi}.$$ This leads to $$\ket{\psi}=\ket{\phi}+\frac{1}{E-H_0}V\ket{\psi}.$$ The inverse of $E-H_0$ is not defined.
 Since $E$ is an eigenvalue of $H_0$ we have $\det(E-H_0)=0$.
 This is singularity regulated by adding $i\epsilon$ and leads to the Lippmann-Schwinger equation

-Definition: Lippmann-Schwinger equation For a hamiltonian $H=H_0+V$ the eigenstates $\ket{\psi}$ are given in terms of the eigenstates $\ket{\phi}$ of the free hamiltonian $H_0$ by the solution of the Lippmann-Schwinger equation $$\ket{\psi} = \ket{\phi} + \frac{1}{E-H_0+i\epsilon}V\ket{\psi}$$
+For a hamiltonian $H=H_0+V$ the eigenstates $\ket{\psi}$ are given in terms of the eigenstates $\ket{\phi}$ of the free hamiltonian $H_0$ by the solution of the Lippmann-Schwinger equation $$\ket{\psi} = \ket{\phi} + \frac{1}{E-H_0+i\epsilon}V\ket{\psi}$$ The full wavefunction of the interacting theory $\ket{\psi}$ is given by the free wavefunction $\ket{\phi}$ and a scattering term.

-To solve for $\ket{\psi}$ on assumes that $V\ket{\psi}$ can be expressed in terms of $\ket{\phi}$ with some operator $T$ $V\ket{\psi}=T\ket{\phi}$. $T$ is the transfer matrix.
+To solve for $\ket{\psi}$ one assumes that $V\ket{\psi}$ can be expressed in terms of $\ket{\phi}$ with some operator $T$, the transfer matrix.

-This leads to an operator equation $$T = V + V\frac{1}{E-H_0}T,$$ which can be solved perturbatatively in $V$.
+which can be solved perturbatatively in $V$.

 If we have free initial and final states $\ket{\phi_i}$ and $\ket{\phi_f}$ the transition rate is the matrix element $\braket{\phi_f|T|\phi_i}$.
-I guess this is because $T\ket{\phi}$ is the interaction $V\ket{\psi}$ of the full theory, which describes what happens in the scattering.
+This is because $T\ket{\phi}$ is the interaction $V\ket{\psi}$ of the full theory, which describes what happens in the scattering.

-The perturbative solution is some series $$T_{fi} = V_{fi} + \sum_j V_{fj}\Pi_{LS}(j)V_{ji} + \sum_{jk} V_{fj}\Pi_{LS}(j)V_{jk}\Pi_{LS}(k)V_{ki}+…,$$ with the matrix elements $T_{fi} = \braket{\phi_f|T|\phi_i}$, $V_{jk} = \braket{\phi_j|V|\phi_k}$ and the Lippmann-schwinger kernel $\Pi_{LS}(j)=\frac{1}{E-E_j}$.
+The perturbative solution for $T$ is some series $$T_{fi} = V_{fi} + \sum_j V_{fj}\Pi_{LS}(j)V_{ji} + \sum_{jk} V_{fj}\Pi_{LS}(j)V_{jk}\Pi_{LS}(k)V_{ki}+…,$$ with the matrix elements $T_{fi} = \braket{\phi_f|T|\phi_i}$, $V_{jk} = \braket{\phi_j|V|\phi_k}$ and the Lippmann-schwinger kernel $\Pi_{LS}(j)=\frac{1}{E-E_j}$.
 We sum over $j$, which represents all possible intermediate states.

+The perturbative soultion $T_{fi}$ can be represented in terms of Feynman diagrams.
 The different terms correspond to the different orders of the Born approximation.

 Example: Coulombs law